Research Grants

 • Literature review and rationale for the project

-• Method (if applicable)—including information about the sample, measures, data collection strategies, and analytical strategies
+• Method —including information about the sample, measures, data collection strategies, and analytical strategies

 • Implications of the findings or conclusions for research and practice